Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

  6. Select three (3) Network Mappings.
 You can remove a redundant one or add another if necessary for your setup later.
 For the source, `GigabitEthernet1` should be `StarLink-PG`, and `GigabitEthernet2` should be `vpn-100-source`.
 More Network mappings can be made later to accommodate for other SATCOM or Terrestrial ISPs.
 7. Choose `8x Large - 16GB Disk` as the deployment type
 8. Choose `Thick` as the Disk provisioning
 9. It is your choice to power on automatically or not.
-If planning to remove a Network Mapping, I suggest making sure this box is ***unchecked***.
+If planning to add/remove a Network Mapping, I suggest making sure this box is ***unchecked***.
 After 6-9 have been completed, click the `Next` button.
 10. Review the final page, and click `Finish` at the bottom VM Provisioning should be complete.

 #### EC2 Sink Edge